 Now let the calculator do the rest!

-You will be able to see the Total Length in yards or meters for your project and the Number of Skeins/ balls/ yarns you will need.
+You will be able to see the Total Length in yards or meters for your project and the Number of Skeins/ balls / yarns that you will need.

 * hover over the [ℹ️] tab for more information about each column.

 If you’re looking for your next project, why not check out all the Free Patterns I have here?
 And if would like to receive updates on all our new patterns in your inbox, just subscribe to our mailing list.

 If video tutorial is more your thing, do have a peek at my YouTube channel too!
 Subscribe if you think they’re alright 🙂